 In 2015, he co-curated the exhibition, “1000 Singapores: Eight Points of the Compact City”, at the Cité de l’Architecture et du Patrimoine in Paris, France.
 “1000 Singapores: A Model of the Compact City” held at the Architecture Venice Biennale in 2010 was also co-curated by Erik.
 His work is in permanent collection of the Asian Culture Complex in South Korea.
 He was a contributing editor to Architectural Review Asia Pacific and has published “Deep Veils”, a book on his design thinking with ORO Editions.

-Pencil Office is currently looking for talented architecturally trained designers or interior designers to take on a diversity of roles in our growing practice.
+Pencil Office is currently looking for talented architecturally trained designers and interior designers to take on a diversity of roles in our growing practice.
 Please send a letter of interest, resume, and portfolio to [email protected]

-Current and Recent Staff and Associates:
+Current and recent staff, Collaborators and Associates:

-Bensko, Heather; Bonifaz, Joaquin; Cao Zhe Jing; Chan, Juliana; Chan, Rayanna; Chia, Sean; Choung Yongsu; Grace Chong; Chua Gong Yao; Conceicao, Stefanie; Ervite, Maria; Goh, Cassandra; Kuek Chee Ping; Kwon Seula, Sara; Lee, Wen Hui Joleen; Leung, Eva; Lim, Reuben; Liang Yuan Yuan; Lie, Epiphanie; Lim, Kelvin; Lim Shing Hui; Loy LiJun; Mei Liang Kai, Alvin; Nagamalai, Vignesh; Ng, Ai Lian Sarah; Ng Weiqi; Ngai, Dixon; Ong, Alistaire; Park, Da Song Emily; Peh, Peng, Yulin; Iven; Phau, Yun Nong; Putra, Andrei Seow, Dannie; Shim Woon-Ok; Tan Bing Hui; Tan Yuan Zhi; Tan, Jason; Vltavsky, Grit; Wong Shujun; Wong, Amanda; Xiao Ma; Vignesh Nagamalai; Zapanta, Rommel.
+Bensko, Heather; Bonifaz, Joaquin; Cao Zhe Jing; Chan, Juliana; Chan, Rayanna; Chia, Sean; Choung Yongsu; Grace Chong; Chua Gong Yao; Conceicao, Stefanie; Ervite, Maria; Goh, Cassandra; Hang Yang; Kuek Chee Ping; Kwon Seula, Sara; Lee, Wen Hui Joleen; Leung, Eva; Lim, Reuben; Liang Yuan Yuan; Lie, Epiphanie; Lim, Kelvin; Lim Shing Hui; Loy LiJun; Mei Liang Kai, Alvin; Nagamalai, Vignesh; Ng, Ai Lian Sarah; Ng Weiqi; Ngai, Dixon; Ong, Alistaire; Park, Da Song Emily; Peh, Peng, Yulin; Iven; Phau, Yun Nong; Putra, Andrei Seow, Dannie; Shim Woon-Ok; Tan Bing Hui; Tan Yuan Zhi; Tan, Jason; Vltavsky, Grit; Wong Shujun; Wong, Amanda; Xiao Ma; Vignesh Nagamalai; Zapanta, Rommel.